What to Do If Your Health Insurance Claim Is Denied

 • Any proof of prior authorization or policy terms

-Most insurers allow appeals within 180 days of denial.
+Typically, insurers allow appeals within 180 days of denial.
+Moreover, submitting your appeal early gives you time to fix any additional issues.

-External review decisions are binding and usually issued within 30–45 days.
+As a result, external review decisions are legally binding and typically issued within 30–45 days.
+Therefore, don’t skip this step if your appeal fails.

-💼 Step 7: Escalate or File a Complaint
+Step 7: Escalate or File a Complaint with State Insurance Regulators

 • Filing a complaint with your state’s insurance department

-• Contacting the U.S. Department of Labor (if you have employer-sponsored insurance)
+• Contacting the U.S. Department of Labor (for employer-sponsored insurance)

 • Consulting a healthcare attorney or billing advocate

-🧠 Pro tip: Keep copies of all documents, letters, emails, and phone logs—this paper trail strengthens your case.
+Pro tip: Always keep copies of documents, letters, emails, and phone logs—this paper trail strengthens your case.
+In addition, it helps you track communication timelines.

 A denied health insurance claim can be stressful—but it’s not the end of your case.